Ekram49/Ekram49.github.io/_posts/2025-07-15-Nautilus-Labs-Take-Home-Assignment.md

 So, after adding the emission penalty, the shaft speed of 68 results in maximizing Net Profit

-Final Suggestions:
+<b>Final Suggestions:</b>

 Based on the analysis, my final recommendation to the client would be:

 •	If the goal is to maximize profit, 68 rpm would be ideal.

 •	If the goal is to minimize emissions, 66 rpm would be ideal.

 •	If the goal is to maximize profit with an emissions cap of 2200 MT CO2, 66 rpm would be ideal.

 •	If the goal is to maximize profit by adding a 10$/MT CO2 emissions penalty, 68 rpm would be ideal.

-Presentation Tips from Both Sides of the Table
+## Presentation Tips from Both Sides of the Table:

 After completing my data analysis, data visualization, and data-driven decision-making tasks, I had to present my work to a panel of four Nautilus employees.
 This was the final stage of the interview process and lasted about 30 minutes.
 During the session, I walked them through how I approached the questions, the methods I used, and the reasoning behind my decisions.
 The experience was surprisingly conversational—it wasn’t the typical grilling you might expect.
 Instead of trying to catch me off guard with tricky questions, the panel was more interested in understanding my thought process and how I tackled problems.
 I even had the chance to ask them questions about their perspectives on different parts of the process, which sparked some insightful discussions.

 Before diving into the tips, it’s worth mentioning that a year after joining Nautilus, I was promoted to Senior Maritime Analyst and had the opportunity to sit on the other side of the table.
 I joined the interview panels and helped make hiring decisions for two new analysts.
 That means the advice I’m sharing comes from both an interviewee’s and an interviewer’s perspective—what makes a presentation compelling, what draws interviewers in, and what makes someone truly stand out.

-1. Understand the Goal of the Presentation
+<b>1.
+Understand the Goal of the Presentation</b>

 These types of interviews are not about impressing clients or selling a product—they’re about selling yourself.
 Your goal is to showcase how you think, not just what you found.
 The interviewers already know the correct answers; they’re assessing whether your approach, mindset, and methodology would be a valuable addition to their team.

 So, rather than focusing only on the outcome, emphasize your:

-Thought process
+•	Thought process

-Analytical methods
+•	Analytical methods

-Workflow design
+•	Workflow design

-Communication skills
+•	Communication skills

-Adaptability and self-awareness
+•	Adaptability and self-awareness

 This is your chance to show what it would be like to work with you, especially in real project scenarios.

-2. Research the Company Thoroughly
+<b>2.
+Research the Company Thoroughly</b>

 This might be the single most underrated tip: do your homework.
 Learn about the company’s mission, products, industry positioning, and values.
 Watch their product demos, read their blog or press releases, follow their social media, and try to understand what challenges they’re solving.

 Doing this shows genuine interest and allows you to:

-Align your experience with their goals
+•	Align your experience with their goals

-Ask thoughtful, specific questions
+•	Ask thoughtful, specific questions

-Demonstrate cultural fit and motivation
+•	Demonstrate cultural fit and motivation

-Interviewers are impressed when candidates clearly care about the company—not just the job.
+•	Interviewers are impressed when candidates clearly care about the company—not just the job.

-3. Don’t Be Afraid to Stand Out
+<b>3.
+Don’t Be Afraid to Stand Out</b>

 In competitive interviews, being “qualified” often isn’t enough.
 Many candidates will have similar skills and experiences.
 What sets you apart is how memorable you are.
 Leave a positive impression—not by being flashy, but by being authentic, confident, and personable.

 For example, if you make the panel smile, ask an unusually insightful question, or show a unique perspective, that could be the thing they remember when making a decision.
 Interview panels are human.
 People tend to root for those they feel connected to.

-4. Treat the Interview as a Two-Way Conversation
+<b>4.
+Treat the Interview as a Two-Way Conversation</b>

 While most questions will come from the panel, don’t miss your chance to ask back.
 Thoughtful questions not only show your curiosity—they show that you’re taking the opportunity seriously.

 Too often, candidates freeze up when asked, “Do you have any questions for us?”
 If you say no—or worse, don’t prepare any—that can signal a lack of engagement.
 Even if the rest of your interview went well, someone else who asked smart questions could end up with the edge.

-Here’s how to avoid that:
+<b>Here’s how to avoid that:</b>

 Ask questions naturally throughout the interview, when appropriate.